ifilot/p2000c-cpm-transfer/README.md

 > in the P2000C stalling upon execution of any of the disk commands, e.g.
 > when running `DIR`.
 If this happens, simply reset the machine.

+## Troubleshooting

+If for some reason the transfer does not work, the P2000C freezes or nothing happens, simply unplug the RS232-USB cable on the modern computer side, restart your P2000C and try again.

 ## Cross-compilation

 > [!NOTE]